Symantec/Dominator/user-guide/getting-started.md

 on all machines.
 As with the CA file, this should also be included in the installation image that every machine is booted with.

+Note how [subd](../cmd/subd/README.md) is given access to a single RPC method:
+`ObjectServer.GetObjects`.
+This is required to allow it to fetch objects.

 ### Adding [subd](../cmd/subd/README.md) to all your machines and boot image
 Before moving onto making other certificates, let's finish off the steps to get [subd](../cmd/subd/README.md) onto all your machines and into your boot image,